 As far as the Pre-Messianic Scriptures are concerned, we recognize the traditional division of these 39 books into three main categories, namely Torah (Translation: teaching), Nevi’im (translation: prophets) and Ketuvim (translation: writings).
 The acronym TaNaK is the widely accepted term that is used to refer to this threefold division.
 Within the posts and pages of this website, whenever the need arises to categorize all the books of the Bible, we shall use the categories and terminology as outlined in the list below.
-For a slightly more detailed portrayal of each category, click on the name of each category and this will bring up more pages with fresh information and exiting facts – and even a few matching crossword puzzles – for those who would like to know more.
-We are hoping that these additional pages will stimulate your appetite to really dig into the Word of Yahweh!
+We are hoping that the information on this page will stimulate your appetite to really dig into the Word of Yahweh!

 - The Teachings or Torah: Genesis, Exodus, Leviticus, Numbers, Deuteronomy (These books are sometimes also called “The Law” but this is not preferred here, as “Torah” literally refers to “teaching”, not “law”)

 - Former Prophets or Nevi’im: Joshua, Judges, 1-2 Samuel, 1-2 Kings (Generally, these books are not considered to be prophetic, but the view among many commentators is that they have been the forerunners of the later prophets)